 - Costs and cancellation policies vary by program, so it is important to review this information very carefully.
 For more information on program costs, please see the "Fees and Policies" information page (the link is in the program header at the top of this website).

 Passport & Visa Requirements

-- Participants holding a US passport are required to obtain a student visa before entering Australia.
-For more information please visit the Australian immigration website.
-Visa applications should be submitted well in advance of the program start date.
+- U.S. passport holders must obtain a visa for entry into Australia and have a passport that is valid for at least 6 months from the anticipated date of return.
+Please consult the Australian Immigration Service website or your Education Abroad advisor for more information.
 Students should pay careful attention to the amount of time required to obtain the visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.

 Travel Medical Insurance